Effective communication skills are vital to create deeply fulfilling connections in our personal and professional relationships.

 The third component of effective communication is expressing our needs.
 So often we ignore our true needs and then get defensive and upset when they aren’t being met.
 If we can get in touch with our needs and express them both to ourselves and others then our needs can be fulfilled.
 It is hard to expect others to respect our needs if we don’t know what they are and we don’t honor them ourselves.
 Examples of universal needs are autonomy, love, empathy and support.

 Step 4: Request

 This fourth component is the step that gets omitted in so many conversations and leads to misunderstandings.
 We tend to expect both ourselves and others to know exactly what request would satisfy our underlying need.
-The clearer and more specific the our request can be the easier it is to carry it out.
+The clearer and more specific our request can be, the easier it is to carry it out.
 A request is also best understood when it is done with positive language clearing explaining what you DO desire vs what you DON’T.